jclmnop/jewel-chase-game/README.md

 ## Project Structure

 I've organised everything into packages, which are just fancy Java folders.
-Game and Tile are currently just at the top level, but I'll probably make a Utils package for Game, GameFileHandler (loading/saving) and any other static classes we need.
+Game and Tile were at the top level, but I've moved them into a Game package.
+GameFileHandler (loading/saving), Deserialiser (to turn text into objects) and any other static classes we need will go in Utils.

 Fuck knows where JavaFX stuff will go.
 Probably all in its own package.
+Any assets (images etc) will most likely go in a directory above src bc src is just for code.

 At the moment most Classes are just empty templates, except for the DataTypes, which are simple custom datatypes/enums etc which we need for other stuff.